-This simple soup is a favorite at our classes.
+This simple Provencal Tomato Soup is a favorite at our classes.
 It can be made with either fresh or canned tomatoes and eaten hot in the winter or cold in the summer.
 Some cooks I know prefer to use Arborio rice, so substitute it for the barley if you prefer.

 - 2 tablespoons olive oil

 - 2 pounds tomatoes, diced or 1 (28-ounce) can of chopped tomatoes

 - 6 to 8 cloves of garlic, smashed and peeled